Ronald-PH/laravel-blockchain/README.md

     Route::post('/verify/block/{hash}', [BlockchainController::class, 'verifyBlock']);
     Route::get('/verify/chain/{table}/{id}', [BlockchainController::class, 'verifyChain']);
     Route::get('/history/{table}/{id}', [BlockchainController::class, 'getHistory']);
+    Route::get('/health', function () {
+        return Artisan::call('blockchain:health --json');
     });
+});
 ```

 ## ⚙️ How It Works

 1. **Block Creation**: When you create a block, the package:
-   - Hashes your data using SHA-256
+   - Hashes your data using the configured algorithm (e.g., SHA-256)
-   - Chains it to the previous block's hash
+   - Chains it to the previous block's hash (or genesis hash for the first block)
-   - Creates a unique block hash
+   - Creates a unique block hash combining data, previous hash, and timestamp
-   - Signs the block with your private key
+   - Signs the block with RSA private key (default or user-specific)
+   - Optionally signs with master key for Merkle root verification
-   - Stores everything in the database
+   - Stores the block, signature, and metadata in the blockchain_ledgers table

 2. **Verification**: When verifying:
-   - Recalculates the block hash to ensure integrity
+   - Recalculates the block hash to ensure data integrity
-   - Verifies the digital signature using the public key
+   - Verifies the RSA digital signature using the corresponding public key
-   - Checks the chain links to previous blocks
+   - Checks chain continuity by validating previous hash links
-   - Detects any tampering or broken chains
+   - Detects forks, tampering, or broken chains
+   - For Merkle root enabled: Verifies hierarchical signatures

 3. **Data Integrity**: The blockchain ensures:
-   - Data cannot be modified without detection
+   - Immutable records with cryptographic tamper detection
-   - Complete audit trail of all changes
+   - Complete chronological audit trail of all changes
-   - Cryptographic proof of authenticity
+   - Cryptographic proof of authenticity and non-repudiation
-   - Tamper-evident history
+   - Tamper-evident history with fork detection capabilities
+   - Support for both default and user-specific certificate management

 ## 🛡️ Security Recommendations

-- 🔐 Never commit private keys to version control
+- 🔐 **Never commit private keys to version control** - Use .gitignore for key files
-- 🧱 Store keys in **storage/** with correct permissions
+- 🧱 **Store keys securely** in `storage/blockchain/keys` with restricted permissions (e.g., 0700)
-- 💪 Use strong passwords and rotate keys periodically
+- 💪 **Use strong passwords** for private keys and rotate them periodically
-- 💾 Regularly back up both keys and ledger data
+- 💾 **Regularly back up** both cryptographic keys and blockchain ledger data
+- 🔍 **Run health checks** (`php artisan blockchain:health`) regularly to monitor system integrity
+- 🏛️ **Enable Merkle root verification** for hierarchical signing and enhanced security
+- 👤 **Use user-specific certificates** in multi-user applications for isolated security
+- 🔒 **Enable auto-verification** in config for real-time chain integrity checks
+- 🚨 **Monitor for forks** using the verification commands to detect tampering attempts
+- 📊 **Log and audit** all blockchain operations for compliance and security monitoring

 ## 🧪 Testing